HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Cooking Times & Temperatures

-Other authorities like Cook's Illustrated suggest that unstuffed turkey can be cooked safely to 160-165°F in the breast and 170-175°F in the thigh.
+- Cook’s Illustrated magazine says turkey should be cooked to 165°F in the breast and 170-175°F in the thigh.

-I follow the Cook's Illustrated recommendation when I cook turkey.
-With a 30 minute rest after cooking, the internal temp will rise 5-10°F. For a brined bird, you can cook the thigh up to 180°F without worrying about drying out the breast.
+I like the texture and moisture level of turkey that’s barbecued to 160-165°F in the breast, 170-175°F in the thigh—and to the low end of those ranges, if possible.
+With a 20-30 minute rest after cooking, the internal temp of a 160°F turkey breast may rise about 5°F to 165°F. For a brined bird, you can cook the thigh up to 180°F without worrying about drying out the breast.

-The chart below provides approximate cooking times for unbrined, unstuffed turkey at 325°F. Remember, every turkey is unique and they often cook faster than expected, especially if brined.
-Start checking for doneness at least 30 minutes before the low end of the time range.
+The chart below provides approximate cooking times for turkey cooked at 325°F. Remember, every turkey is unique and may cook faster than expected.
+Start checking for doneness 30-60 minutes before the low end of the time range.

-Allow more time/use more fuel on cold/windy days or at high altitude.
+- Allow more time and use more fuel on cold, windy days or at high altitude.

 Resting Period After Cooking